-3.1 Whistle Blowing Standing Order was consulted on 8th August 2018 with minor amendments and then published 6th December 2018.

-- 3.2 In relation to Whistle Blowing; in May 1996 the Committee on Standards in Public Life stated that "All organisations face the risk of things going wrong or of unknowingly harbouring malpractice.
+- 3.1 Whistle Blowing Standing Order has been fully consulted on with all relevant parties and is due to be published in early 2022.
+The current Whistle Blowing policy is available to all employees through MESH. - 3.2 In relation to Whistle Blowing, in May 1996 the Committee on Standards in Public Life stated that "All organisations face the risk of things going wrong or of unknowingly harbouring malpractice.
 Encouraging a culture of openness within an organisation will help: prevention is better than cure." - 3.3 The Public Interest Disclosure Act 1998 sets out a framework for public interest whistle blowing which protects workers from reprisal because they have raised concern about malpractice.
 Only a disclosure that relates to one of the broad categories of malpractice can qualify for protection under the Act.
-These include concerns about actual or apprehended breaches of civil, criminal, regulatory or administrative law; miscarriages of justice; dangers to health, safety and the environment and the cover up of any such malpractice.
-Case law continues to develop this area of law. - 3.4 In addition to employees, the Act covers for example, workers, contractors, trainees, agency staff.
-This list is not exhaustive. - 3.5 To be protected, the person blowing the whistle must believe that their disclosure is "in the public interest", i.e. disclosure is made in the reasonable belief that there is an issue such as wrongdoing in public office or something that presents a risk to the public that warrants disclosure. - 3.6 The Committee should note that there have been NO allegations of whistleblowing raised by an employee over the last twelve months using the Whistle Blowing Policy up to 31 March 2019.
+These include concerns about actual or likely breaches of a legal obligation; miscarriages of justice; dangers to health, safety and the environment and the cover up of any such malpractice.
+Case law continues to develop in this area of law. - 3.4 In addition to employees, the Act covers for example, workers, contractors, trainees, agency staff.
+This list is not exhaustive. - 3.5 To be protected, the person 'blowing the whistle' must believe that their disclosure is "in the public interest", i.e. the disclosure is an issue of wrongdoing in public office or something that presents a risk that the public at large would wish to know about and it is reasonable for the whistleblower to hold that view. - 3.6 The Committee should note that there have been no allegations of whistle blowing raised by an employee over the twelve months using the Whistle Blowing Policy up to 31 March 2021.